xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 ```
   boot-args	alcid=21 igfxagdc=0  revpatch=sbvmm forceRenderStandby=0 igfxonln=1 keepsyms=1 -amfipassbeta swd_panic=1 hbfx-ahbm=1 darkwake=0 -noDC9  -liludbgall -hbfxdbg -btlfxallowanyaddr
 ```
-- the SSDT-USBW.aml is created as per [Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-1-add-wake-type-property-recommended)
+- the SSDT-USBW.aml is created as per [Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-1-add-wake-type-property-recommended) but unused; same for the stock Dortania SSDT-USBX.aml
 - final important note: AppleALC is disabled (must use a USB sound adapter)(*)

 Solving the display wake issue required a lot of Voodoo; the items marked with an asterisk probably played a major role, and I just don't have the resources to figure out which exactly is critical or not.
+I plan to gradually introduce them and see (AppleALC.kext in particular).

 ## Post-install: